KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

     print(num)
 ```

-In summary, both iterators and generators allow you to work with sequences of data, but generators provide a more
-concise and memory-efficient way to create iterators, especially for situations where data generation is dynamic or
+In summary, both iterators and generators allow you to work with sequences of data, but generators provide a more concise and memory-efficient way to create iterators, especially for situations where data generation is dynamic or resource-intensive.
-resource-intensive.

 ## 	Comprehensions

 Lists and dictionaries can be created in a very compact way using comprehensions.
-The list is created based on another list, dictionary or iterable object, and
+The list is created based on another list, dictionary or iterable object.
-a condition can be added to filter the elements that are included in the new list.
+A condition can be added to filter the elements that are included in the new list.
 The syntax is as follows:

 ```python